 If you are on a keto diet, it means that you want to go for alcoholic beverages that have little to no carbs; lucky for you, most hard liquors contain little or no carbs at all (9).
 Whiskey and vodka are good examples of hard liquor.
 Hard liquor is made from natural sugars like grains and potatoes, however, during the process of fermentation and distillation, the natural sugars are converted to ethyl alcohol, and thus the reason hard liquors contain no carbohydrates or sugar.

 Drinking liquor is also known to deepen your level of ketosis but slows down weight loss in the process.
-Hard liquor affects the liver’s metabolism in that the more you take, the more ketones the liver produces, hence deepening your ketosis level (9).
+Hard liquor affects the liver’s metabolism and the more you take, the more ketones the liver produces, hence deepening your ketosis level (9).

 The Bottom Line

 Does whiskey make you fat?
-Compared to other alcoholic drinks, whiskey works better when it comes to weight loss.
-This is due to the fact that it has no carbs, fats, and sugars, and all its calories come from alcohol.
+Compared to other alcoholic drinks, whiskey could be a better option if you are looking to lose weight.
+This is due to the fact that it contains no carbohydrates, fats, and sugars, and all its calories come from alcohol.
 Although whiskey is made from natural sugars, during the process of fermentation and distillation, the sugars are converted into ethyl alcohol, thus the reason it does not have sugar, carbs, or fats.
-The same cannot be said for other alcoholic beverages like beer which contains some carbs.
+The same cannot be said for other alcoholic beverages like beer which contains some carbohydrates.

-When whiskey is looked at individually and not being compared to other alcoholic beverages, it does promote weight gain in a few ways.
-One way is by increasing the number of empty calories you consume, the second way is by increasing hunger and appetite, and as a result, you end up eating more than you would normally take.
-Whiskey comes with several benefits like helping with digestion, lowering the risk of dementia, helping with colds, and decreasing the risk of various cardiovascular conditions.
+When whiskey is looked at individually and not being compared to other alcoholic beverages, it does promote weight gain by increasing the number of empty calories and by increasing hunger and appetite levels.
+Whiskey comes with several potential benefits like helping with digestion, lowering the risk of dementia, helping with colds, and decreasing the risk of various cardiovascular conditions.
 It is important to remember that excessive consumption is harmful to your health, and hence you should drink in moderation.

 Take up a challenge and try this 20-min Full Body Workout At Home to get a snatched body.